jamesrgregg/1947-explore/README.md

 **_Jog:_**

-Proposal: Combination of the automated paper study + [Fossology][1] (with generation of evidence collected / considered) + use of Community Bridge Advanced Snyk reporting (issues fixed) as a stretch goal
+Proposal: Combination of the automated paper study + use of Community Bridge Advanced Snyk reporting (assumes issues fixed) as a stretch goal

 Applicability: Applies to both consideration within review before moving out of holding repo as well as main org